A 10-year-old Canadian girl is wowing the skateboarding world. Tony Hawk is her mentor for X Games - KTVZ

 By The Associated Press

 Skateboarding is more than just a way of life for Reese Nelson, it’s all she’s ever known.
-The 10-year-old from Calgary can’t remember when she first started skating or when she first dropped into a halfpipe, it’s just been omnipresent in her life.
-Given that, it’s no surprise she has caught the attention of skateboarding legend Tony Hawk, who is mentoring her ahead of the X Games.
+The 10-year-old Canadian can’t remember when she first started skating or when she first dropped into a halfpipe, it’s just been omnipresent.
+Given that, it’s no surprise she has caught the attention of skateboarding great Tony Hawk, who is mentoring her ahead of the X Games.
 Nelson will be competing in the women’s vert and the best trick events at the upcoming Games.
-Skating in the women’s vert is especially important for Nelson, since that event hasn’t been held at the X-Games since 2010, three years before she was born.
+Skating in the women’s vert is especially important for Nelson, because that event hasn’t been held at the X-Games since 2010, three years before she was born.